veillette/physics-book/contents/ch28LengthContraction.md

 astronomical scale—it is the distance light travels in a year.
-For part (a), note that the 4.300 ly distance between the Alpha Centauri and the Earth is the proper distance $${L}_{0} $$ , because it is measured by an Earth-bound observer to whom both stars are (approximately) stationary.
+For part (a), note that the 4.300 ly distance between the Alpha Centauri and the Earth is the proper distance $${L}_{0} $$ , because it is measured by an Earth-bound observer to whom both objects are (approximately) stationary.
 To the astronaut, the Earth and the Alpha Centauri are moving by at the same velocity, and so the distance between them is the contracted length $$L $$ .
 In part (b), we are given
 $$\gamma $$ , and so we can find $$v $$ by rearranging the definition of